letsencrypt/acme-spec/draft-barnes-acme.md

 --- abstract

 Certificates in the Web's X.509 PKI (PKIX) are used for a number of purposes, the most significant of which is the authentication of domain names.
 Thus, certificate authorities in the Web PKI are trusted to verify that an applicant for a certificate legitimately represents the domain name(s) in the certificate.
 Today, this verification is done through a collection of ad-hoc mechanisms.
 This document describes a protocol that a certificate authority (CA) and a applicant can use to automate the process of verification and certificate issuance.
-The protocol also provides facilities for other certficate management functions, such as certificate revocation.
+The protocol also provides facilities for other certificate management functions, such as certificate revocation.

 --- middle